microsoftgraph/msgraph-sdk-design/tasks/FileUploadTask.md

 - Accept a Microsoft.Graph.UploadSession instance to be used for the upload which is created and managed by the user and handed over to the task.
 The task should use the instance to start/resume the upload.
 - The task should validate the expiration time and expected byte range of the upload session on resume by querying the upload URL(thereby updating its instance of the Microsoft.Graph.UploadSession).
 - Accept a file/stream to be uploaded
-- The task should provide a mechanism of configuring the upload properties i.e. the upload chunk size
+- The task should provide a mechanism of configuring the upload properties i.e. the upload slice size
 - The task should provide a mechanism of monitoring the upload status i.e the progress and failures through a callback/Delegate
-- Using the RequestContext, the flag for the FileUploadTask can be set.
+- Using the RequestContext, the feature flag for the FileUploadTask can be set for telemetry purposes.
-- In the event that a chunk fails to upload, the task should retry to re-upload the chunk for a configurable number of times(default of 3) before giving up and throwing an error/exception for the user to handle.
+- In the event that a slice fails to upload, the task should retry to re-upload the slice for a configurable number of times(default of 3) before giving up and throwing an error/exception for the user to handle.

 ## Performance Considerations

-- The FileUploadTask should not unnecessarily create new streams/buffers to read or write to for the purposes of the small chunks.
-The memory consumed should be as minimal as possible.
+- The FileUploadTask should not create buffers for more than the current slice of data being uploaded.

 ## Telemetry considerations